vinaayakha/Mistral-22B-v0.2/README.md

 - Thank you to the Hugging Face team, for everything.❤️ We really do appreciate you guys and all your hard work and commitment to the open source community!❤️

-## Future plans, train 4-5 more of these expirmental models gather preliminary testing results, and then run evaluations on all the models I see have the best possibilities of excelling, then use the best one.
+## Future plans, train 4-5 more of these experimental models gather preliminary testing results, and then run evaluations on all the models I see have the best possibilities of excelling, then use the best one.